antmicro/topwrap/docs/source/description_files.md

     # specify external interfaces connections
     {ip_instance_name}:
       {iface_name} : ext_iface_name
     ...

+  interconnects:
+    # see "Interconnect generation" page for a detailed description of the format
+    ...

 external: # specify names of external ports and interfaces of the top module